Skip to Navigation Skip to Content

 Takeaways

-It’s important to note that there are many factors involved in a pond’s healthy ecosystem.
+There are many factors involved in a pond’s healthy ecosystem, and the GIS analysis conducted as part of the Freshwater Initiative considered a limited set based on available data.
 The ponds with the highest scores aren’t necessarily the ponds with the highest trophic status.
 There are likely stressors that have not been quantified in the cumulative stressor score, as well as other variables that help a pond cope with stressors, such as short residence time and volume of a pond.
 Some of these variables that help a pond manage stressors were not included because the information is not available for all ponds; inclusion for some ponds and not others would skew the scores.

 This study and the regional pond analysis have helped us understand that more data are needed, and more research needs to be done, including filling critical data gaps: